 House Tours visit both floors of Scotty's Castle.
 See original furnishings, and learn about the castle's original residents.

 Underground Tours visit the basement and tunnels under Scotty's Castle.
 Learn about innovative uses of technology that allowed Scotty's Castle to be nearly self-sufficient.

 The Lower Vine Hike visits Scotty's actual house at the Lower Vine Ranch.
 Learn about Albert Johnson's use of this land and how Scotty's humble residence compared to his great personality.

 Scotty's Castle is a day-use area only.
-The castle grounds are open daily from 8:30 am to 4:15 pm.
-The grounds are closed to all vehicles and pedestrians after hours.
+The castle grounds are open daily in cooler season months from 8:30 AM to 4:15 PM.
+From May 19, 2015 through August 20, 2015, all grounds and buildings at Scotty's Castle will be CLOSED on Tuesday, Wednesday, and Thursday.
+The grounds are CLOSED to all vehicles and pedestrians after hours, when the parking lot gate is locked.
 Overnight camping is prohibited.

-The Scotty's Castle Visitor Center is open daily.
+The Scotty's Castle Visitor Center is open daily in cooler months, and only open Friday through Monday from May through August.
 The visitor center should be your first stop to inquire about touring Scotty's Castle.
 You can explore exhibits about the castle's buildings and the people involved in its construction.
 The Death Valley Natural History Association operates a bookstore and sells snacks, sandwiches and drinks.